-As of June 30, 2014, we had approximately \$81.6 million of cash and cash equivalents, which we expect will be sufficient to fund our operating expenses and capital expenditure requirements through the end of 2015.
+As of September 30, 2014, we had approximately \$72.2 million of cash and cash equivalents, which we expect will be sufficient to fund our operating expenses and capital expenditure requirements through the end of 2015.
 Over at least the next several years, we expect we will incur significant expenses and operating losses as we continue to advance our three clinical-stage product candidates into additional clinical studies, identify additional product candidates for clinical testing and fund our other ongoing operations.

-To fund our operations beyond 2015, we will need to raise substantial amounts of additional capital, likely through a combination of approaches including public or private financing, issuances of equity or debt, or the sale or partnering of one or more of our development programs or assets.
+To meet our future cash requirements and fund our operations beyond 2015, we will need to raise substantial amounts of additional capital, likely through a combination of approaches including public or private financing, issuances of equity or debt, or the sale or partnering of one or more of our development programs or assets.
 Any public or private financings involving issuances of common stock or other classes of our equity would likely dilute existing stockholders' percentage ownership.
+Debt financings, similar to the facility we entered into in September 2014, could encumber our assets.
+If we raise additional funds through the issuance of convertible securities or debt, these investors or lenders could have rights senior to those of our common stock and the agreements underlying these securities could contain covenants that restrict our operations.
 Partnering any of our preclinical or clinical programs to raise capital will likely require us to yield control or significant decision-making authority over the asset and share any future revenues or profits or revenue with our partner.
 Ultimately, there can be no assurance that any future funding will be available on terms acceptable to us, or at all.
-If we fail to raise capital or enter into such other arrangements as and when needed and if Actavis does not exercise its option for TRV027, we may have to significantly delay, scale back or discontinue the development and/or commercialization of one or more of our product candidates.
+If we fail to raise capital or enter into such other arrangements as and when needed, if we are unable to meet the conditions required for us to draw on the remaining \$33 million provided for under our debt facility and if Actavis does not exercise its option for TRV027, we may have to significantly delay, scale back or discontinue the development and/or commercialization of one or more of our product candidates.